Aggravated Assault Lawyer in Cincinnati

 If you were arrested for an alleged aggravated assault offense anywhere in southwest Ohio, it is in your best interest to seek legal representation as soon as possible.
 Joslyn Law Firm aggressively defends clients accused of assault crimes in Springfield, Symmes, Blue Ash, Colerain, Forest Park, Miami, Montgomery, Reading, and many surrounding areas of Hamilton County.

 Cincinnati criminal defense attorney Brian Joslyn will work tirelessly to possibly get your criminal charges reduced or dismissed.
-He can review your case and answer all of your legal questions when you call (513) 399-6289 or complete an online contact form to schedule a free, confidential consultation.
+He can review your case and devise a strategic defense aimed at obtaining the best possible outcome for you.
+Call (513) 399-6289 or complete an online contact form to get started.